Thajiwas Glacier Trek 2026: Best Time To Visit, Itinerary

 Picturesque Access to the Thajiwas Glacier

 Pass through the dense pine forests and undulating meadows of Sonamarg.
-Camp on the foot of the glacier and do not miss to catch the exceptional views offered on Thajiwas glacier Trek.
+Camp at the foot of the glacier and do not miss the exceptional views offered on the :contentReference[oaicite:0]{index=0}.

 Explore the nearby areas and enjoy snow sliding.
-After revealing the beauty of glacier and lifestyle.
-Get down to Sonamarg and from there get back to Srinagar.
+After witnessing the beauty of the glacier and local lifestyle, descend to Sonamarg and from there return to Srinagar.

 A Short Beginners and Family Trek

-Thajiwas glacier trek is a short escapade.
-Relief yourself from the hectic daily schedule and spend time here with your family and friends in serenity.
+The Thajiwas Glacier Trek is a short and refreshing escapade.
+Relieve yourself from the hectic daily schedule and spend quality time with your family and friends amidst peaceful surroundings.

 Key Points of Thajiwas Glacier Trek